CodosaurusLLC/CodosaurusLLC.github.io/index.md

   to help them work <i>efficiently</i>.

 - [**Training your developers**](/services/training){:class="big"}
-  how to write better software faster, saving money on rework, fixing, and support.
+  how to write _better software faster_,
+  saving money on
+  rework, fixing, and support.